rplevy/lein-deploy-app/README.md

 # lein-deploy-app

-A Leiningen plugin to push application uberjars to an s3 bucket.
+A Leiningen plugin to push application uberjars to a simple directory structure in an s3 bucket, organized by application and branch.

-Differences between lein-deploy-app and s3-wagon or lein-deploy-uberjar: whereas s3-wagon enables deploying libs to a Maven repo in s3, and lein-deploy-uberjar enables deploying an application uberjar to Maven, lein-deploy-app deploys the application uberjar to a simple non-Maven directory structure.
-A key advantage is that the jars are grouped by branch.
+This plugin is similar to s3-wagon in that you configure your project to deploy to s3, but lein-deploy-app is for deploying app uberjars as opposed to libs, and does not store the uberjars in a Maven repo (as lein-deploy-uberjar does).

 A workflow involving lein-deploy-app might involve a ci server or an engineer calling lein deploy-app.
 Then a systems integration framework like Chef can